 Hi, my name is Jill Brown.
-I’m a Cognitive Hypnotherapist based in Lound, near Lowestoft on the Norfolk/Suffolk border.
+I’m a Cognitive Hypnotherapist based near Lowestoft and Great Yarmouth on the Norfolk/Suffolk border.

 I’ve been a therapist since 2005.
-That doesn’t mean I believe I can solve your problems for you, or even give you the answers you need to solve them yourself.
+That doesn’t mean I believe I can solve your problems for you, or even give you any of the answers you need to solve them yourself.

 What I do believe though, is that each and every one of us already has all the answers and resources we could possibly need somewhere within us.
 Sometimes though we need a little help to access them and this is my role.